 Choices Women’s Medical Center meets all standards set forth by the American Association of Ambulatory Health Care (AAAHC) for safe abortions.
 It is also licensed by New York State as an outpatient medical facility.

 All of the services offered by Choices are confidential, but they are also completely non-judgmental, regardless of the age of the patient.
-As well, Choices can accept patients on a same or next-day basis, as we are one of the abortion clinics that accept Medicaid, helping patients to complete their applications.
+As well, Choices can accept patients on a same or next-day basis, as we are one of the abortion clinics that accept Medicaid, helping patients to complete their applications for Medicaid Coverage in the state of New York.

 In addition to abortion services, Choices offers free classes and workshops about women’s health, as well as testing and treatment for a wide range of pregnancy and gynecological care.
 Get more information by calling Choices at (718) 786-5000.